Child labour in Pakistan: Government steps on child labour

 Child labour remains one of the major problems afflicting Pakistan and its children.
 Pakistan has passed laws in an attempt to limit child labour and indentured servitude, but those laws are universally ignored.
 Some 11 million children, aged four to fourteen, keep the country's factories operating, often working in brutal and squalid conditions.

 In December 2014, the U.S. Department of Labor's List of Goods Produced by Child Labor or Forced Labor reported nine goods, six of which are produced by child labourers in Pakistan.
 These include the making of bricks, carpets, glass bangles, leather and surgical instruments, as well as coal mining.

+In July 2025, the Pakistani government proposed a Child Protection Policy to address child labour, trafficking, early marriage, malnutrition, and the impact of armed conflict on children.
+The policy, set for cabinet approval on July 8, aims to improve inter-departmental coordination through a Child Protection Technical Working Group.

+Despite existing laws, millions of children in Pakistan continue to face exploitative labour, chronic malnutrition, and lack of education.
+The Sindh Child Protection Authority (SCPA) will lead implementation, though effective enforcement remains a critical concern amid the broader humanitarian crisis facing Pakistan’s vulnerable youth.